 Class is in session at the Legion Academy beginning in Adventures Comics #372.

 If you like this volume, try: Legion of Super-Heroes animated series, which aired for two seasons on Saturday mornings from 2006 to 2008.
 Following parts of the storyline that we all know by now, the founding members of the Legion travel to the 21st century to recruit a young Superman* to travel with them to the future and learn how to become the greatest hero ever.
 The two seasons each contained 13 episodes, and many familiar stories and characters made appearances.
 Watching this can be a little bit of a challenge.
 Both seasons are available on DVD.
 Season 1 is available for Amazon Prime members to watch for free, but season 2 is only available to purchase by the individual episodes.
-For those wanting to introduce the Legion to a younger generation, this may be the gateway into the future.
+For those wanting to introduce the Legion to a younger generation, this may be the gateway to the future.

 * At the time this show was on the air, there was an ongoing legal dispute between DC and the Jerry Siegel estate over who owned the rights to the Superboy concept.
 To avoid any conflicts, Clark is always referenced as Superman.